Neil Woodford had ‘defective’ and ‘narrow’ understanding of job, finds FCA

 The FCA separately found that Link Fund Solutions failed to properly oversee Wim, and to sufficiently ensure its concerns about liquidity were acted on.

-Link Fund Solutions has agreed to settle the FCA’s enforcement case and provide compensation to investors under a £230m redress scheme, approved by the High Court in February.
+Link Fund Solutions has agreed to settle the FCA’s enforcement case without admitting liability by providing compensation to investors under a £230m redress scheme, approved by the High Court in February.

 The FCA would have handed Link Fund Solutions a £50m fine, which would be discounted to £35m in the case of a settlement.
 However, the regulator said that imposing this penalty would reduce the compensation amount that consumers receive.